 - Slowly add the simmering stock to the roux, whisking consistently to avoid lumps.
 Once the stock is incorporated continue to cook on medium heat for 5 minutes, then

-To finish: Serve family style just make sure there is ample enough of lingonberry jam and if you’re feeling it also have a side of cornichons.
+Serve family-style just make sure there is ample enough of lingonberry jam and if you’re feeling it also has a side of cornichons.
 We Nords love our pickles!

 - 2lbs Yukon Gold Potatoes